 Early in her career, there was a moment when she was striving for a position with a leader who was new to the organization.

 “I applied for the position that I felt ready for but the hiring leader did not see it the same.
 Ultimately, I didn’t get the position and I was provided constructive feedback.
 At the time, I struggled with the feeling of rejection, however, I embraced the feedback that I received from this leader and developed a great mentoring relationship with them.
 Years later, that same leader was influential in helping me attain the position that I have today.

 Rejection is an important part of life.
 Although it may be difficult to hear, don’t let it get you down because you never know what other opportunities are out there.
 Embrace the feedback and advice that you receive from your mentors because there is always room for growth.”

 3. Be open to advice, even (especially) if it stings a little.

-This story is less about the specifics of the lesson, and more about how to overcome your ego to improve the qualities that you might not know need to be upgraded.
+Always be true to yourself and be open to change because this is when true growth happens.
 It’s part of the reason Benaaz, a Diversity & Inclusion ambassador at Desjardins, is passionate about helping the next generation of leaders with The A Effect.

-We could all use a little help identifying our own blind spots, and sometimes, unsolicited criticism from a trusted mentor is a precious gift.
+We could all use a little help identifying our own blind spots, and sometimes, unsolicited feedback or advice from a trusted mentor is a precious gift.
 And since we don’t expect our colleagues to be perfect, why should we subject ourselves to the harshness of perfectionism?
 It’s just guilt in disguise, and it’s time to get over it.
 Learn to embrace simply doing your best work, your way.
 Genuine confidence comes from knowing that you’re being truly effective: addressing the right weaknesses, facing the toughest problems, and learning from the best role models.